Click to open network menu

 Staff of Flowing Water

-Mathematically it's a ridiculously good item.
-The AP on this item totals 1510g, the bonus healing is worth about 500g, and in these drafts the 15 Ability Haste is arguably worth more than its 750g gold value because you are making use of it really well (all your abilities being used in these fights).
-These numbers total 2760g.
+Staff of Flowing Water is a mathematically ridiculously good item.
+The AP on it totals 1510g, the bonus healing is worth about 500g, and in drafts where you can play the game the 15 Ability Haste is arguably worth more than its 750g gold value because you are making use of it really well (all your abilities being used in these fights).
+These numbers total 2760g, excluding the AP you give to your teammates.
 The item costs 2250g.

 Locket of the Iron Solari